GoogleChrome/web.dev/src/site/content/en/secure/security-headers-cheat-sheet/index.md

 a header, but a browser mechanism that requests and permits access to cross-origin resources.

-Browsers enforce [the same-origin policy](/same-origin-policy/) to prevent a web page programmatic access to cross-origin resources.
+By default, browsers enforce [the same-origin policy](/same-origin-policy/) to prevent a web page from accessing cross-origin resources.
 For example, when a cross-origin image is loaded, even though it's displayed on the web page visually, the JavaScript on the page doesn't have access to the image's data.
-This is called an **opaque** response and [applied differently depending on the resource type](/same-origin-policy/#what-is-permitted-and-what-is-blocked).
 The resource provider can relax restrictions and allow other websites to read the resource by opting-in with CORS.

 {% Label %}Example usage{% endLabel %}